Rosewood, Florida: Legal Issues

 During the debate over Florida House Bill 591, the Florida Legislature's Bill that established reparations based on the Massacre, the Special Master appointed by the Legislature compared the destruction of Rosewood to the taking of private homes during the Internment of Japanese Americans and specifically cited the case of William Minoru Hohri vs. United States.

 Community services

 In 1980, the Rosewood Volunteer Fire Department was officially established and the station number was designated as 80 in District 4.

+Education

+School Board of Levy County is the school district for the entire county.